mikaeilorfanian/BetterCoderBook/template-method.md

 Or, you can use convenient methods such as asserEqual which become available through inheritance.
 This creates a soft circular dependency: the test-runner depends on your code and your code depends on the test-runner.
 However, your code's dependency on unittes is much stronger, i.e. you cannot change the algorithm that unittest uses to set, tear down, and execute tests.

+Strategy vs. Template Method

+Strategy: define a family of algorithms and make them interchangeable.
+Each algorithm is encapsulated  meaning a client can use any of those algorithms without having to make any code changes.

+Template Method: the intent is to define the outline o an algorithm but let sub-classes do some of the work.
+It has several implementations of a step, but has control over the structure of the whole algorithm.

+Strategy uses composition, but T.M. uses inheritance.

+Strategy is better when all steps except one in an algorithm are the same.
+Also, the sub-classes can use code from the super class.